James Fergusson (author): Books

 Kandahar Cockney (HarperCollins 2004) tells the story of Mir, an Afghan asylum-seeker in London who had worked for Fergusson as a translator on assignment in northern Afghanistan.
 It was a Radio 4 Book of the Week.
 This was followed by The Vitamin Murders (Portobello 2007), an account of the 1952 murder of the nutritionist Sir Jack Drummond.

-A Million Bullets (Transworld 2008), a critique of Britain's military engagement in Afghanistan, was the British Army's Military Book of the Year.
+A Million Bullets (Transworld 2008) a critique of Britain's military engagement in Afghanistan, was the British Army's Military Book of the Year.
 It was followed by Taliban – Unknown Enemy (2010), a plea for greater understanding and engagement with Nato's Afghan enemy.
 The World's Most Dangerous Place (2013) examines the security threat posed to the West by the failed state of Somalia and its diaspora.
 It was shortlisted for the Orwell Prize.

-Al-Britannia, My Country recounts his year spent among Britain's Muslims, and argues for a new approach to that fast-expanding community.
+Al-Britannia, My Country (2017) recounts his year spent among Britain's Muslims, and argues for a new approach to that fast-expanding community.

+His latest book, In Search of the River Jordan investigates the politics of water supply in Israel-Palestine.

 Personal life

-Fergusson married Melissa Rose Norman in 2004.
-They have four children and live in Edinburgh.
+Fergusson married Melissa Rose Norman (1970-2021) in 2004.
+He lives in Edinburgh with his four children.